anna-university-results/.github/profile/README.md

 - Maintain documents clearly, set all result related documents handy, or make copies and file it.
 - Check all important dates and last dates, for revaluation.

+This entire update will definitly help you to view/check/download/print your anna univeristy examination result.
+All semester result avaliable from here.